Belize Food Guide

 Johnnycakes

-Dense fried biscuits - Creole breakfast staple.
-Served with fish, beans, eggs.
-Crispy outside, soft inside.
-Found at breakfast spots nationwide.
-Pairs with coffee.
+Dense fried biscuits, crisp outside and soft within, a Creole breakfast staple.
+They come with fish, beans, or eggs and turn up at breakfast spots nationwide.
+Best with coffee.

 Allergens: